RyanSinghUK/ENSEK-Remote-Software-Tester-Exercise-Ryan-Singh/README.md

 # ENSEK Remote Software Tester Exercise – Ryan Singh

+✅ Continuous Integration

+All REST API tests are automatically executed on-demand via GitHub Actions.

 [![Run ENSEK API Tests](https://github.com/RyanSinghUK/ENSEK-Remote-Software-Tester-Exercise-Ryan-Singh/actions/workflows/playwright.yml/badge.svg)](https://github.com/RyanSinghUK/ENSEK-Remote-Software-Tester-Exercise-Ryan-Singh/actions/workflows/playwright.yml)

+To trigger a test run manually, use the **"Run workflow"** button on the Actions tab.

 This repository contains the completed submission for the ENSEK QA Engineer technical test.
 It is structured into three focused sections, each documented and packaged for review.